s15n/par-lang/README.md

 }
 ```

-**Receiving a value from the UI** prompts the UI to create a new box, but unlike with values sent to the UI,
-this box will be in a new column.
+Values can be received from the UI as well.
+The UI will gladly send channels your way upon request.

 ```
 define program = chan user {